Showing posts sorted by relevance for query thrust. Sort by date Show all posts

 Rotor

 In the not-too-distant future, everything will be impossibly expensive.
-Jobs becoming scarce with no opportunities for the majority of us (now that's a surreal and scary prediction).
-Hmm, perhaps we should quickly move on?
+Jobs will become very scarce with no decent opportunities for the majority of us (yikes, what a surreal prediction).
+Hmm, perhaps we should move on quickly?
 Anyhow, there is the prospect of joining the Roto-Raiders who pilot huge tanks through dangerous caverns for a lucrative reward.
 Only the brave need apply because the missions are deadly.

 Dare you sign up?
 What, really?
 Yeah...
 Of course, we do so count me in!

-Yeah, it's hardly in perfect condition but it's pretty good and I like the design too.
+It's hardly in perfect condition, but it's pretty good, and I like the design too.

-Hmm, mind-blowing content?
-It's minimalistic but it's nice owning a piece of hiSTory.
+Mind-blowing content?
+It's minimalistic, but it's a piece of hiSTory.

 Get to it, I wanna blow stuff up!

 You can attempt each mission in many different environments - earlier levels are tame compared to the torturous ones later.
 Every cavern has antagonists (as the manual loves to say) who are enemies like Cannons, Laser Guns and Gravity Generators.
-Some can be destroyed whereas others can be temporally disabled.
+Some can be destroyed, whereas others can be temporarily disabled.

-All missions follow the path of needing to complete requirements like shooting Container Pods for their contents.
-Destroying them and killing as many enemies as possible rewards extra points.
+All missions follow the path of having to complete requirements like shooting Container Pods for their contents.
+Destroying them and killing the enemies rewards extra points.
 All this is within the time constraints of limited fuel and armour.
 Once you're finished, exit coordinates detail where to go to escape.

 Simple stuff, so let's take a peep at a couple of early screenshots...